angadhn/angadhn.github.io/_opinions/Post10.md

 be fast- both can be to a detriment {%sidenote "Bureaucracy" "Which is why we need to seriously experiment with new ways to organise action."%}.
 Thus, I don’t see anyway out of accumulation.
-In fact, I see it as essential to our energy abundant future.
-The questions that then follow are what are our technology options for energy abundance and then we can think about the politics of organised action.
+In fact, I see it as essential to our energy abundant future- a future where [energy is too cheap to meter](https://worksinprogress.co/issue/making-energy-too-cheap-to-meter/).The questions that then follow are what are our technology options for energy abundance and then we can think about the politics of organised action.

 Both Graeber (whom I love) and Yanis have lofty goals but do not present concrete ideas of getting there from where we currently are.
 And this, to me, is lazy.
 What